turingschool/front-end-curriculum/lessons/function-prototype-methods.md

 - In the absence of any other rule, `this` refers to the window object
 - This is the default rule, when all of the above fails
-- Strict mode will throw you an error, because it knows you don't _really_ mean the window, so it doesn't even let you do it, and makes `this` undefined
+- [Strict Mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) will throw you an error, because it knows you don't _really_ mean the window, so it doesn't even let you do it, and makes `this` undefined

 ```javascript
 var carColor = function(){